On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Main Result

-The proof of Theorem~\ref{thm:main} is presented in Section~\ref{sec:analysis}.
-The constant $\beta'$ in Theorem~\ref{thm:main} denpends on the constants in the two established dual error bounds (Lemmas~\ref{weak-eb-ite} and~\ref{local-eb}).
+The proof of \cref{thm:main} is presented in \cref{sec:analysis}.
+The constant $\beta'$ in \cref{thm:main} denpends on the constants in the two established dual error bounds (\cref{weak-eb-ite} and~\cref{local-eb}).
 These two dual error bounds hold locally and hence $\beta'$ depends on the local structure of problem~\eqref{P1}.
 Also, the achieved $\mathcal{O}(1/\epsilon^{2})$ iteration complexity is the best known iteration complexity for problem~\eqref{P1}.